hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 ## Offline pruning

-The easiest and fastest option for pruning pre-merge blocks is to perform an offline prune.
+The fastest option for pruning pre-merge blocks is to perform an offline prune.
+It won't prune as much data as a full resync.

 1. Ensure your Besu instance has stopped, and run the following command:

     ```bash
-    besu --network=mainnet --data-path=/path/to/your/database storage prune-pre-merge-blocks --threads=4 --prune-range-size=12000
+    besu --data-path=/path/to/your/database storage prune-pre-merge-blocks
     ```
     In the command:
     - [`--threads`](../reference/cli/subcommands.md#prune-pre-merge-blocks) sets the number of processors